deisi/docker-ot-recorder/README.md

 ```

 This `docker-compose.yml` file creates `store` and `config` volumes.
 It is
-possible to edit the `recorder.conf` file in the `config` volume to get your
+possible to edit the `recorder.conf` file in the `config` volume to get the
-setup up and running.
+system up and running.
 It is also possible to pass environment variables to the
 docker container via the `environment:` keyword.
 For details see
 [here](https://docs.docker.com/compose/environment-variables/) and for available
 variables see